ghemingway/swilog/README.md

 Customize the Swilog configuration to suit your individual machine's logging needs.
 The default behavior is for swilog to look for a configuration file at /etc/swilog/swilog.conf.
 A sample conf is included in the source etc/ directory.
 Customize this one or write your own.
-Is is a very simlpe json schema described below:
+Is is a very simlpe yaml schema described below:

 Global Options:

+    Global:

     swift_auth: Something like "https://swift.isis.vanderbilt.edu/auth/v1.0".
 No default.
 Required.
     swift_user: Something like "swift_tenant:account".
 No default.
 Required.